AkasshShah/MouseMaze/gym-mousemaze/README.md

 ## Mouse

-The mouse agent is rewarded +10 for every cheese piece/pizza slice it lands on and eats.
+The mouse agent is rewarded +25 for every cheese piece/pizza slice it lands on and eats.
 The mouse agent is rewarded -8 for every shock-wire/trap it lands on.
 The mouse agent is rewarded -1 for every move it takes that does not complete the episode or if the mouse does not land any anything in that step.
+The mouse agent is rewarded -7 for every time it runs into a wall or tries leaving the map.

 ## Maze